 Lesson 2 – How to Get MyKey Media*

 Lesson 4 – How to ride with MyKey*

 Starting January 5th, you’ll see our team members upgrading ticket vending machines (TVM) at Red Line stations as part of the MyKey system.
 Follow us on social for updates on where crews are working.
 Please note – new MyKey fare media from TVMs will cost $2, but that cost is returned to you in fare value when you link the card to your account!
 Would you rather pay digitally?
 Give the MyKey mobile app a try – available in the Apple App and Google Play stores!
 We’re excited for you to try MyKey!

 Using MyKey is simple!

 How does MyKey work?

-If you’re a mobile app user, you’ll be able to download the MyKey mobile app, create an account, and add value to your account.
+If you’re a mobile app user, you can download the MyKey mobile app, create an account, and add value to your account.
 Then, just scan the app’s QR code at a MyKey validator, and the cost of your ride will be withdrawn from your account.

 Prefer to use a tap card?
-You’ll be able to purchase reloadable tap cards at the Julia M. Carson Transit Center, at ticket vending machines located at Red Line stations, and by calling IndyGo’s Customer Service.
-Once you have a card, you should register it.
+You can purchase reloadable tap cards at the Julia M. Carson Transit Center, at ticket vending machines located at Red Line stations, and by calling IndyGo’s Customer Service.
+Once you have a card, you can register it.
 Then, you can add and reload value to your account using the MyKey website, MyKey mobile app, ticket vending machines, or through Customer Service.

 Why should I register my MyKey card?